cinamo/asterisk-operator-panel/README.md

 You need to have the Asterisk Manager Interface (AMI) running.
 It is usually configured in `/etc/asterisk/manager.conf` and is for instance usually enabled by FreePBX.

+Install all dependencies using `npm install` - this will also run `bower install` to put all the Bower components in `public/bower_components`.

 Initial Configuration
 ---------------------